Victor4X/mobile-app-example2/README.md

 ## Run

+* Run npm i
-Build and run the docker-compose file
+* Build and run the docker-compose file